-Workplace Modification means change in Your work environment, or in the way a job is performed, to allow You to perform, while Disabled, the Essential Duties of Your job.
+Workplace Modification means change in Your work environment, or in the way a job is performed, as recommended by Your Physician, to allow You to perform, while Disabled, the Essential Duties of Your job.
+Any freestanding adaptive equipment purchased through this benefit can be taken with You, if or when You leave the Employer.
 Payment of this benefit will not reduce or deny any benefit You are eligible to receive under the terms of The Policy.